What Is the Difference Between Xbox 360 Models?

 Types of Xbox 360

-- The original 360 model, this console includes a 20 or 60 GB hard drive which allows you to download games, movies, music, demos, and downloadable content for titles like Rock Band.
+- The original 360 model includes a 20 or 60 GB hard drive which allows you to download games, movies, music, demos, and downloadable content for titles like Rock Band.
 Pro comes with either 20 or 60 GB, while Premium only comes with 20 GB.

-- Current Pro/Premium models for sale new are usually refurbished.
+- Pro/Premium models that are for sale new are usually refurbished.
 These are old (read: used) Premium models that have had their innards replaced with less failure-prone hardware.
-This is a good compromise if you want to pay Xbox Arcade prices for Elite performances.
+This is a good compromise if you want to pay an Xbox Arcade price for Elite performance.

-- The 20 GB hard drive is relatively small, but for most purposes it is adequate.
-However it is possible that the smaller drive will delete some demos or titles you've already purchased.
+- 20 GB is relatively small, but for most purposes it is adequate.
+However, it is possible that the smaller drive will delete some demos or titles you've already purchased.
 Don't worry, though.
 If you've paid for a game, you can re-download it at no cost.

 - In my experience, 60 GB of space is enough for all but the most prolific packrat.
 However, if you're like me and can't stop buying new songs for Rock Band and hate to delete even the worst demo, you might still be filling that up as well.